-Imagine if you could love yourself completely as you are now, but you could also connect with and incorporate other aspects of yourself.
+Imagine if you could fully accept yourself as you are now, but also continue to grow.

 You can do all these things.

 The problem is most of us live on autopilot most of the time.

 Our behaviours, our thoughts, and our feelings are controlled by the parts of our personality that have become dominant in us.
 These parts developed in our childhood to protect us and help us survive.
 They are our ‘defences’.